fpapado/rive-offscreen-canvas/README.md

 > In a future major version of this runtime, this API may be called internally on initialization by default, with an option to opt-out if you have specific width and height properties you want to set on the canvas

-### Other document access (e.g. listeners)
+### Other document access (e.g. attaching event listeners)

-There is no standard way for `rive-canvas` to attach listeners to the DOM `canvas`.
+There is no standard way to attach listeners to the DOM/main thread `canvas`, from a web worker.
-A general solution would have to account for this, and either provide such a way (e.g. by proxying), or to exclude these use-cases as out of scope.
+A general solution would have to account for this, and either provide such a way by default (e.g. by proxying), provide an extension point (e.g. an open-ended `onAddEventListener` to defer attachment to the user) or to exclude these use-cases as out of scope.

 ### Working with web workers

-At the moment, `OffscreenRive` uses a single `riveWorker`, which tracks instanced based on an id.
+At the moment, the demo `OffscreenRive` uses a single `riveWorker`, which tracks Rive instances based on an id.

-The assumption here is that Rive is performant enough to run many instances on the same worker without blocking each other, and that the main issue is that the main thread can be overworked.
+The assumption here is that Rive is performant enough to run many instances on the same worker without blocking each other, and that the main issue is the main thread being overworked due to unrelated reasons.

 If this assumption does not hold, then some worker pooling method could help scale this approach (at the cost of additional complexity).